phillipclapham/quasar/README.md

 The Expert provides deep domain knowledge relevant to the main subject of a query.
 It applies field-specific expertise to offer rigorous, technical analysis.
 Attribute tags clarify the Expert's specialty, e.g. [Expert: Quantum Physics].

-### Special Role

-#### Panel Mode

-- **/panel [query]**

-This special command invokes all core roles at once, plus a panel of dynamically chosen experts, to explore a query from many angles.
-The panel includes insights from a random field to provide unexpected perspectives.
-This multi-faceted analysis is triggered manually with the /panel command.

-### Interacting with Quasar

 #### Dynamic Role Blending

 Quasar's roles are dynamically weighted and combined to provide relevant, nuanced responses.
 The most fitting roles are automatically selected based on the query.
 Users can also specify roles manually: